 Some people hate the idea of paying PMI, but we don’t think they should.
 Paying PMI costs the typical buyer $100 to $200 per month.
 But the up side is that it allows you to put down much less than 20%.

 There are some 100% mortgage financing programs available still that you might consider depending upon your personal circumstances.
-When shopping online, verify the lenders you are considering offer affordable low-rate home loans with zero down without charging exorbitant closing costs and fees.
-The fact remains that in 2020 there may be more genuine opportunities to buy a house with no money down than there have been in a decade.
+When shopping online, verify the mortgage lenders you are considering offer affordable low-rate home loans with zero down without charging exorbitant closing costs and fees.
+The fact remains that in 2023 there may be more genuine opportunities to buy a house with no down payment mortgage than there have been in a decade.

 If you are a military veteran or active duty military, you can get a no money down mortgage with a VA loan.
 Surviving spouses also can qualify.
-These zero down house loans are guaranteed by the US Department of Veteran Affairs, and the VA will pay back the lender if you do not pay the loan.
+These zero down home loans for first time buyers are guaranteed by the US Department of Veteran Affairs, and the VA will pay back the lender if you do not pay the loan.

 Because of your military service, you can get a 100% home loan with zero down and even get closing cost help.
 You also could get a very low interest rate.
 VA financing has offered the most competitive zero down mortgage rates for many years.
 If you meet the VA eligibility, these zero-down house loans appear very attractive.

 If you are buying in a more expensive region of the country, you can get a zero down home loan up to $636,000.
 This higher loan amount can be essential if you are buying in NY, CA or HI.
-The VA program remains one of the only bad credit no-money down home loans available to applicants that meet the eligibility requirements.
+The VA program remains one of the only bad credit no down payment mortgage loans available to applicants that meet the eligibility requirements.

 Zero Down Home Loans from the USDA